 Professor Ponnusamy Saravanan FRCP

-Professor of diabetes, endocrinology and metabolism, University of Warwick | George Eliot Hospital NHS Trust
+Professor of diabetes, endocrinology and metabolism, George Eliot Hospital NHS Trust

-Professor Ponnusamy Saravanan FRCPProfessor of diabetes, endocrinology and metabolism, University of Warwick | George Eliot Hospital NHS Trust
+Professor Ponnusamy Saravanan FRCPProfessor of diabetes, endocrinology and metabolism, George Eliot Hospital NHS Trust

 Speaker(s): Professor Krish Nirantharakumar, Dr Lyn Ferguson, Dr Harini Sathanapally